 Handyman services can benefit from digital marketing.
 Digital marketing is any type of marketing done through a device or the internet.

-Other avenues to market your business are social media or create a business website.
+Other avenues to market your business are social media or creating a business website.
 If this is not in your skillset, team up with a digital marketer to create an irresistible ad campaign.

 Marketing in the 21st century is more than an ad in the newspaper or a billboard sign.
 You have the ability to get your name to millions of people just by using a device or the internet.

-Successfully marketing your handyman business means going where the people are, and they are at their devices or online.
+Successfully marketing your handyman business means going where the people are, whether they are on their devices or online.